Support for Undergraduate Research in Biology

 In recent years, students have taken summer courses in Jamaica, Peru, Australia, Kenya, and the Turks & Caicos Islands.
 They have pursued research experiences in the Arizona-Sonora Desert, the Galapagos Islands, Bolivia, Spain, Australia, and at the University of Cape Town.
 Others have had internships in International Health with the World Bank in London, worked with the Nature Conservancy, and participated in workshops on Chagas Disease in Ecuador.

-The application deadline for the 2021-2022 academic year is February 7, 2021.
+The application deadline for the 2023-2024 academic year is September 12, 2023 (fall semester) and February 6, 2024 (Spring semester).
 Proposals will be reviewed by the Department of Biology Sullivan Scholarship Committee.
 Grants are awarded according to scientific merit and financial need and funds awarded per proposal are usually less than $2,500.
 Watch for fliers around Winston Hall with more information and announcing the application deadline.

 Priority for funding from the Sullivan Scholarship fund is an activity with either a field experience as the primary component or travel to a laboratory to learn a new technique not available at Wake Forest University.